I. K. Inha

-I. K. Inha (Into Konrad, born Konrad into Nyström, November 12, 1865 Virrat – April 3, 1930, Helsinki) was a Finnish photographer, author, translator, and journalist.
-Inha is considered to be one of the grand masters of Finnish photography.
-Sometimes he is even referred to as "the national photographer" of Finland.
+I. K. Inha (Into Konrad, born Konrad Into Nyström, November 12, 1865, Virrat – April 3, 1930, Helsinki) was a Finnish photographer, author, translator, and journalist.
+Inha is considered one of the grandmasters of Finnish photography.
+Sometimes he is referred to as "the national photographer" of Finland.
 He is especially known for his documentation of Finnish folk tradition, old habits and customs, and landscapes.
 In addition to his documentary work he was a significant portrayer of modernisation in the early 20th century.

 Biography

-Konrad into Nyström was born in 1865 in the village of Jäähdyspohja in the municipality of Virrat in central Finland.
-His father was the bailiff Johan Abraham Nyström and his mother Clara Charlotta Nyström (née Vikman).
-After Inha's childhood years the family moved to the town of Ikaalinen and from there Inha moved to Hämeenlinna in 1877 to study in the famous Lyceum of Hämeenlinna.
-In addition to normal school subjects Inha also studied additional languages and journalism.
-Inha matriculated in 1884 and afterwards moved to Helsinki and enrolled in the University of Helsinki to study first aesthetics, Finnish language, and history only to change his majors to geology, geography, and chemistry after one year of studies.
+Konrad Into Nyström was born in 1865 in the village of Jäähdyspohja in the municipality of Virrat in central Finland.
+His father was the bailiff Johan Abraham Nyström and his mother was Clara Charlotta Nyström (née Vikman).
+After Inha's childhood years the family moved to the town of Ikaalinen, and from there Inha moved to Hämeenlinna in 1877 to study in the famous Lyceum of Hämeenlinna.
+In addition to normal school subjects, Inha studied languages and journalism.
+He matriculated in 1884 and afterwards moved to Helsinki and enrolled in the University of Helsinki to study first aesthetics, Finnish language, and history, only to change his majors to geology, geography, and chemistry after one year of studies.
 Inha never graduated but was an avid generalist and was fluent in several languages.

-Helsinki remained Inha's home town for the most of his life but in addition to his numerous travels he also spent some years in the villages of Karjalohja and Lohja in southwestern Finland.
+Helsinki remained Inha's hometown for most of his life, but in addition to places he visited on his numerous travels, he spent some years in the villages of Karjalohja and Lohja in southwestern Finland.
 Inha died at the age of 64 of leukemia in his home in Helsinki.
 He is buried at the Hietaniemi cemetery in Helsinki.

-Konrad into had twelve siblings: Ilma Nyström, Saima Albertina Nyström, Julian Toivo Nyström, Aina Johanna Nyström, Aleksander Väinö Nyström, Kanutus Onni Nyström, Sakris Usko Nyström, Inha Luciina Nyström, Helma Abrahamina Nyström, Urban Solmu Nyström, Impi Margareta Nyström, and Tyyni Maria Nyström, who was born from J.A.
+Konrad Into had twelve siblings: Ilma Nyström, Saima Albertina Nyström, Julian Toivo Nyström, Aina Johanna Nyström, Aleksander Väinö Nyström, Kanutus Onni Nyström, Sakris Usko Nyström, Inha Luciina Nyström, Helma Abrahamina Nyström, Urban Solmu Nyström, Impi Margareta Nyström, and Tyyni Maria Nyström, who was born from J.A.
 Nyström's second marriage after his first wife had died.

-Konrad into Nyström became into Konrad Inha in 1887 when he started his public career as a journalist.
-Inha was the name of his sister (Inha Luciina), who died when into was three years old in 1869.
+Konrad Into Nyström became Into Konrad Inha in 1887 when he started his public career as a journalist.
+Inha was the name of his sister (Inha Luciina), who died when Into was three years old in 1869.